olakoya/Openweathermap/README.md

 A professional test automation framework for OpenWeatherMap API, designed for robust backend QA validation.
 Includes functional, integration, and performance tests, environment configuration, and reporting.

+Robot Framework is an open-source automation framework primarily used for test automation (especially acceptance testing and acceptance test-driven development — ATDD).

+It’s keyword-driven, meaning you write your tests using plain English-like keywords, rather than complex programming syntax.
+This makes it easy to read, understand, and maintain, even by non-programmers.
 ---

 ## Overview